 - Sell real property.
 The personal representative may sell real property assets if necessary, as long as “full authority” has been granted by the court.
 If the court only granted you “Limited Authority,” then the court must confirm any sale of real estate.

 - File “Inventory & Appraisal” (I&A) with the court.
-A probate referee will complete an appraisal of the estate within 90 days of receiving your letters.
+A probate referee will complete an appraisal of the estate within ninety days of receiving your letters.

 - If the decedent owned real property, file a “Change in Ownership Statement – Death of Real Property Owner” with the County Recorder.
 This form lets the county know that the owner of a piece of real estate has died and informs them of the new owner.
-This happens 4-6 months after filing the petition.
+This happens four to six months after filing the petition.

 - Pay final income taxes.
-This happens 6-12 months after filing the petition.
+This happens six to twelve months after filing the petition.
 Your CPA can help you file a short-year income tax return if appropriate, so you don’t have to wait out the year in order to close the estate.

 - File a “Petition for Final Distribution” with the court.
 This indicates that all debts have been handled, all required steps have been taken, and you are ready to close the estate and distribute the assets.
-This happens 8-16 months after filing the petition.
+This happens eight to sixteen months after filing the petition.

 - Final court hearing.
 You and your probate attorney appear in court.
 If all goes well, the judge will give you a signed order allowing you to distribute assets to the heirs.
-This happens 10-18 months after filing the initial petition.
+This happens ten to eighteen months after filing the initial petition.

 The total length of each probate varies based on many variables, including how backlogged the court system is in that particular county at the time.
-Overall, you can expect to spend at least 10 to 18 months in probate, from filing the original petition to distributing estate assets.
+Overall, you can expect to spend at least ten to eighteen months in probate, from filing the original petition to distributing estate assets.

 As you can see, California probates are complex and you’ll want an experienced probate attorney coaching you through the process.
 If you have any questions regarding the timeline of a California probate, feel free to contact our office.